 The new name required a new logo.

-In 1958, Henry, Joe and Frank made a key decision with a far-reaching effect on the business.
+In 1958, Henry, Joe and Frank made a key decision that had far-reaching impact on the business.
 With the coming of the computer age, they decided to merge their two businesses, Automatic Payrolls and Automatic Tabulating, into a single company.

-But that company needed a different name, one that would reflect how data was processed.
+Of course, they realized that the new company needed a new name, one that would reflect how data was processed.
 No one at the time could have imagined the long-term impact of the new name that was selected to usher the business into the next decade.

 A synonym for "computing," it would become the generic term that described the process by which data was collected, sorted and distributed by computerized businesses everywhere: Automatic Data Processing.